 - soft tissue gas

-- the extent of disease can be assessed prior to surgery
+- extent of disease may be assessed prior to surgery

-- a cause of infection may be apparent (e.g. perianal abscess, fistula)
+- cause of infection may be apparent (e.g. perianal abscess, fistula)

 Treatment and prognosis